Search for books, journals/magazines, media, and other items from the library collection using the PML online catalog.

 Costs of library fines/fees, printing, and purchase of consumable resources (from the Rogers Media Center), must be paid using a Skyhawk Silver card, community borrowers card, or a Valuport card.
 Library employees cannot make change, so please remember to bring dollar bills to add money onsite to your card.

-All extended campus and online/distance students are able to borrow materials from the Martin campus Library (Paul Meek Library).
+All Educational Outreach students are able to borrow materials from the Martin campus Library (Paul Meek Library).
 Materials will be shipped to the nearest Center library (Jackson, Parsons, Ripley, or Selmer).
 Online students, located at least 30 miles from one of the center locations, can request that materials be mailed directly to their residence.